 Next, App Analytics reveals missed opportunities.

+It's important to continue to iterate on your app, and App Analytics can provide you the information to make great decisions moving forward.
 So let's talk about the types of analytics data that we provide.

 First, we provide App Store data.